Cleanup Levels and Risk Calculation (CLARC)

 Before using CLARC, read its cautions and limitations.
-CLARC is not mandated by law, but provided as a service to staff and the public.
-While the information provided in CLARC is extensive, it is not exhaustive and the user may need to obtain information from additional sources for certain hazardous substances.
+CLARC is not required by law.
+We provide it to help staff and the public.
+CLARC has a lot of information, but it isn’t exhaustive.
+You may need to get information from other sources for certain hazardous substances.
 Read the full disclaimer.

-CLARC is a living document.
+CLARC is always changing.
 We make minor updates and corrections as needed.
 Every six months in the spring and fall, we may make major updates to align with EPA’s regional screening levels (RSL).

 Additional cleanup information

 What are cleanup levels?

-MTCA cleanup levels are concentrations of hazardous substances in the environment that are considered sufficiently "protective of human health and the environment under specified exposure conditions" (WAC 173-340-200).
+MTCA cleanup levels are the concentrations of hazardous substances in the environment that are considered sufficiently "protective of human health and the environment under specified exposure conditions" (WAC 173-340-200).
 Determining cleanup levels for hazardous substances is a crucial part of the MTCA cleanup process, since "cleanup levels must be established for every [contaminated] site" (WAC 173-340-355(2)).

 What should you consider when determining cleanup levels?